How Do I Set Up AWS Fargate With Load Balancer and CloudFront?

 export const cloudfrontDistributionId = mainDistribution.id;

-- VPC and Subnets: Setting up a network for the resources.
+- VPC and Subnets: Establish a network environment for the resources.

-- ECS Cluster and Task Definition: Describe how Fargate tasks are run.
+- ECS Cluster and Task Definition: Configure how Fargate tasks are executed.

-We’ve successfully set up AWS Fargate to run containerized applications, an Application Load Balancer to manage traffic, and CloudFront to distribute content globally.
-This configuration ensures scalable, high-performance, and low-latency delivery for your application deployments.
+In this guide, you have successfully set up AWS Fargate to run containerized applications, configured an Application Load Balancer to manage traffic, and implemented CloudFront to distribute content globally.
+This setup provides a scalable, high-performance, and low-latency solution for deploying your applications, ensuring optimal performance and user experience.

 Deploy this code